-Update: In 2024 there will be a focus on a cost competitive structure for maintenance and operations of the HIE.
+Update: In 2025, the HIE Program will continue to focus on ensuring that the VHIE has a cost competitive structure for maintenance and operations.
 The goal is to position the HIE to remain cost competitive as the scope and scale of work increases.
-The actions associated with this are: ensuring alignment of VITL team members on the necessary technical and data management activities and projects; ensuring new and renewing contracts are negotiated at competitive rates; and finding opportunities to build more technical competency inhouse at VITL to reduce the dependency on contractors.
+The actions associated with this are: ensuring alignment of VITL team members on the necessary technical and data management activities and projects; ensuring new and renewed contracts are negotiated at competitive rates; and finding opportunities to build more technical competency in-house at VITL to reduce the dependency on contractors.

 The Agency of Human Services will continue to evaluate maintenance and operations (M&O) costs to contain costs as new capabilities are added.
-The reason for this is there are known M&O costs increases which include: each year interfaces and contracted projects transition to maintenance and operations mode; cyber threats regularly shift and grow, leading to increases in security costs; increase in cybersecurity insurance costs; and potential increases to contractually commit to a 99.9% uptime of operations (vs. the contractual 94% uptime).
+The reason for this is there are known M&O costs increases which include: each year interfaces and contracted projects transition to maintenance and operations mode; cyber threats regularly shift and grow, leading to increases in security costs, increase in cybersecurity insurance costs.
+An example of this work is the implementation of FHIR APIs, which will establish modern inbound and outbound connections with the VHIE.

 These known M&O future costs are the reason it is critically important to focus on cost competitiveness.
 This will help manage the M&O cost increases year to year, which will be important for HIE financial sustainability.
-In next year's HIE Strategic Plan, AHS and VITL will work together to develop cost competitiveness metrics.